Multi-scale Dynamic Wake Modeling and Prediction of Floating Offshore Wind Turbines via Physics-Informed Neural Networks and Fourier Neural Operators: Methods and Setups

-The three-dimensional isotropic Gaussian function $\eta$~\cite{sorensen2002numerical} shown in Eq.~\ref{eq:eta} is used to distribute the discrete body forces to regularize the gradient of the body force applied by adjacent AL points.
+The three-dimensional isotropic Gaussian function $\eta$~\citep{sorensen2002numerical} shown in Eq.~\eqref{eq:eta} is used to distribute the discrete body forces to regularize the gradient of the body force applied by adjacent AL points.

-where $\varepsilon$ is the projection width, $d$ is the distance between the center of the AL point and the location where the body force is applied\cite{martinez2015large, martinez2017optimal}.
-Thus, the body force along turbine blades can be expressed as:
+in which $\varepsilon$ is the projection width, $d$ is the distance between the center of the AL point and the location where the body force is applied~\citep{martinez2015large, martinez2017optimal}.
+Thus, the Eulerian body force on the fluid point along the turbine blade can be expressed as: